 - Total throughput of the entire system is important.

-- The ratio of disks to disk controllers in a particular system should be higher, similar to how you configure a database server.
+- The ratio of disks to disk controllers in a particular system should be higher, similar to how you provision a database server.

 Ratio of indexers to search heads

-This is a best-case scenario that does not account for resource contention with other active virtual machines on the same physical server.
+This describes a best-case scenario that does not account for resource contention with other active virtual machines sharing the same physical server or storage array.
 It also does not account for certain vendor-specific I/O enhancement techniques, such as Direct I/O or Raw Device Mapping.

 Splunk Enterprise, self-managed in the cloud

-For example, if you run Splunk Enterprise on an Amazon Web Services (AWS) instance, note that:
+If you run Splunk Enterprise on an Amazon Web Services (AWS) instance:

 - AWS measures CPU power on Elastic Compute Cloud (EC2) instances in virtual CPUs (vCPUs), not real CPUs.